 Before moving to other interesting questions, I’ll quickly explain what THC is and how it works for those who aren’t sure.

-THC, also called Delta-9-Tetrahydrocannabinol, is the psychoactive ingredient found in marijuana plants.
+THC, also called Delta-9-Tetrahydrocannabinol, is a psychoactive ingredient found in marijuana plants.
 THC can stimulate the brain to release dopamine – leading to a sense of euphoria.
 The effect kicks in usually 10-30 minutes after ingestion and can last up to 3 hours.

 The marijuana plant, also referred to as cannabis, contains up to 60 individual cannabinoid compounds.
 However, only THC is known to have psychoactive effects.

 Another popular cannabinoid is Cannabidiol (CBD), which’s best known for its medicinal properties like helping chronic illness, insomnia, anxiety, and so on.
-Thus, they’re often used for pets like cats, dogs, and even horses in the forms of oils, chews, and treats.
+Thus, they’re often used for pets like cats, dogs, and even horses in the form of oils, chews, and treats.

 As for turtles, there are neither scientific studies to underpin the benefits of CBD nor curated products available in the market.